Staging and grading of oesophageal cancer

 TNM staging system

-TNM stands for tumour, nodes and metastasis.
-It can help to look at the information about the oesophagus when you read this to understand the staging.
+T is for tumour, N is for nodes and M is for metastasis.
+It can help to review the information about the oesophagus when you read this to understand the staging:

 - T describes how far the tumour has grown into the oesophageal wall.